 Feelings of loneliness are associated with poor physical and mental health.
 Detection of loneliness through passive sensing on personal devices can lead to the development of interventions aimed at decreasing rates of loneliness.
 Doryab, Afsaneh, et al. “Identifying Behavioral Phenotypes of Loneliness and Social Isolation with Passive Sensing: Statistical Analysis, Data Mining and Machine Learning … Continue reading Detecting Loneliness

 Improving mobile keyboard typing speed increases in value as more tasks move to a mobile setting.
 Autocorrect is a powerful way to reduce the time it takes to manually fix typing errors, which results in typing speed increase.
-However, recent user studies of autocorrect uncovered an unexplored side-effect: participants’ aversion to typing errors despite autocorrect. … Continue reading The Limits of Expert Text Entry Speed on Mobile Keyboards with Autocorrect
+However, recent user studies of autocorrect uncovered an unexplored side-effect: participants’ aversion to typing errors despite autocorrect. … Continue reading The Limits of Expert Text Entry Speed

 Academic success and promotion are heavily influenced by publication record.
 In many fields, including computer science, multi-author papers are the norm.
 Evidence from other fields shows that norms for ordering author names can influence the assignment of credit.
 We interviewed 38 students and faculty in human- computer interaction (HCI) and machine learning (ML) at two … Continue reading Understanding gender equity in author order assignment